HyungKyu-Kim/HyungKyu-Kim.github.io/index.md

 ---

+Since I opened my eyes to computer development, the art of logic and knowledge, I have been really into "Oriental Philosophy" also.
+Because I think that it describes system beyond system determined by modern philosophies.
+Wittgenstein, one of godfather in modern philosophy, said that

-"Whereof one cannot speak, thereof one must be silent."
+> "Whereof one cannot speak, thereof one must be silent."

+This quote is connected with starting paragraph of "Tao Te Ching", one of the greatest oriental philosophy.

-The way that can be spoken of Is not the constant way
+>"The way that can be spoken of Is not the constant way
-The name that can be named Is not the constant name.
+The name that can be named Is not the constant name."

-Formless
+Both of them indicate something above the "Language", system of mankind.
+I am fascinated by this sort of paradox, the system beyond system and formless form.
+I use to feel that this can be a clue to get unreachable goals in the present formulaic computer system.

-Almost 10 years ago when I was university student, I had a chance to attend presentation session for "Cyber Physical System".
+When I was university student, I had a chance to attend presentation session for "Cyber Physical System".
 The speaker of session told final vision of CPS is that connect all artificial and nature environment in the Earth under one system and control it.
-That session inspired me to find my way in computer science field.
-Vision of CPS fascinated me.
-I was really into the concept that borderless interaction between cyber and real world.
+It was really interesting concept that borderless interaction between cyber and real world.

 I established big plan from that inspiration.
 To begin with, I needed to find what I have to know.
 Interaction between cyber and real world was a broad concept.